phosfuldev/phos_website/index.md

 I'm a 20-something Chinese femme living on unceded land of the Wurundjeri People (so called melbourne, australia).

 I like to think about things, connect dots, draw patterns.
-And I try to do some online organising, mainly mutual aid.
+I also try to make myself useful by doing mutual aid.

 ##### Intentions